BMW touts computing power more than horsepower in new 7-series

-MUNICH, June 10 (Reuters) - German luxury carmaker BMW unveiled its new flagship sedan, the 7-series, touting the car’s digital prowess more than the number of cylinders and repositioning the sportscar brand for an era of low emissions.
+MUNICH (Reuters) - German luxury carmaker BMW (BMWG.DE) unveiled its new flagship sedan, the 7-series, touting the car’s digital prowess more than the number of cylinders and repositioning the sportscar brand for an era of low emissions.

 The sixth generation of the limousine features wireless inductive charging of mobile phones, touchscreen displays and a removable 7 inch tablet computer to control infotainment functions.
 Despite heavy electronics, the car is also lighter than its predecessor, making it more fuel efficient.